icmccorm/mirilli/README.md

 * `README.md` - This README file.

+* `USAGE.md` - A guide on how to use and extend MiriLLI

+* `DATASET.md` - Documentation on the contents of our dataset.

 * `tool.raw.tar.gz` - the raw source code for our tool and data compliation scripts.

 * `data.raw.tar.gz` - the contents of the [crates.io](https://crates.io) database on 9/20/2023 and the raw output from our data collection steps described in Section 3 of our paper.